Get a Print Quote in Seconds - Not Weeks

 • Working with printers in different specialty areas required Susan to manage many emails, phone calls, and spreadsheets to track the jobs.
 Just overwhelming.

 • Sending a request for quote (RFQ) to printers allowed her to choose the one with the best price.
-Even with select printers in mind, such an effort took weeks between writing the RFQ, accepting responses, and then selecting a printer.
+Even with select printers in mind, such an effort took weeks to write the RFQ, accept responses, and select a printer.

-All of these approaches are manual, tedious, and time-consuming, requiring someone to work with known and trusted printers.
+These approaches are manual, tedious, and time-consuming, requiring someone to work with known and trusted printers.
 Printing is complex.
-We may assume that printing is nothing more than using a copier, but depending on what's needed, there may be complex presses, color processing, or special paper finishing involved.
+Depending on what's needed, complex presses, color processing, or special paper finishing may be involved.
 And finding the right trusted printer to produce that type of job can take time and money.

 Our startup client was solving this business problem.
-And their solution was to create a marketplace that would connect print buyers, like Susan, with trusted, specialized printers (suppliers).
-The system would then provide buyers the best price for any print specification.
-No one would need to understand how print "works," create a list of trusted printers to contact, understand specialty printer offerings, or find a print broker.
-The system would guide the user step-by-step to order a print job, automatically identify the best supplier, and provide a price.
+Their solution was to create a marketplace connecting print buyers, like Susan with trusted, specialized printers (suppliers).
+The system would provide buyers with the best price for any print specification.
+No one would need to understand how print 'works,' create a list of trusted printers to contact, understand specialty printer offerings, or find a print broker.
+The system, designed to be user-friendly, would guide the user step-by-step in ordering a print job, automatically identifying the best supplier, and providing a price.

 Our Technical Vision

 When we heard about the idea, we immediately thought that this system sounded more like an ERP system within a cloud marketplace than an online store.
-Long-term, we could envision how the system would eventually access third-party paper systems, presses in print shops, payment systems, and other data sources through various APIs.
-However, during the first iterations of what we would build, supplier data would need to exist in a cloud database that would be easily accessible for pricing and timing calculations and allow the system to determine which supplier could produce the job that the buyer ordered.
+In the long term, we could envision how the system would eventually access third-party paper systems, presses in print shops, payment systems, and other data sources through various APIs.
+However, during the first iterations of what we would build, supplier data would need to exist in a cloud database that would be easily accessible for pricing and timing calculations and allow the system to determine which supplier could produce the job the buyer ordered.

-The first step to creating that simple step-by-step buyer experience would require us to develop the ERP infrastructure for a shared supplier platform.
-We'd also need to build a technical architecture that optimized computing resources, using only what was needed at any time.
+The first step in creating that simple step-by-step buyer experience is to develop the ERP infrastructure for a shared supplier platform.
+We'd also need to build a technical architecture that optimizes computing resources, using only what is needed at any given time.

 Developing the Platform